Canon 4000D vs Fujifilm X100F

 It is notable that the X100F has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The 4000D does not feature such a mic input.

 So what is the bottom line?
 Which of the two cameras – the Canon 4000D or the Fujifilm X100F – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 4000D: